 What is wage garnishment?

-Wage garnishment is a procedure in which an employer withholds part of their employee’s earnings and pays it directly to the creditor demanding it.
+Wage garnishment is when an employer withholds part of their employee’s earnings and pays it directly to the creditor demanding it.
 It’s one of the most definitive ways for a creditor to collect.

 Some common sources of wage garnishment are: